duncombe/centos-instance/personal-vbox-install.md

-# Installation of a system on personal Virtualbox instance
+# Installation of a system on personal VirtualBox instance

-Should investigate vagrant for controlling vbox.
+Should investigate `vagrant` for controlling VirtualBox.

 ## Installation Steps